Skip to main content

 Create collection

-Once the schema and index are defined, you can create a collection that includes string fields.
+Once the schema and index are defined, create a collection that includes string fields.

 # Create Collection